Itsc2y/YelpCamp/README.md

 # Yelp Camp
-- YelpCamp is a full-stack website project where users can register account, log in, viewcampgrounds, create campgrounds and review campgrounds.
+- YelpCamp is a full-stack website project where users can register account, log in, view campgrounds, create campgrounds and review campgrounds.

 - This project is created alongside the Udemy course - The Web Developer Bootcamp by Colt Steele.